Features

 President from 1797-1801, John Adams was the first president to have signed the Declaration of Independence.
 Over 150 years later, a postwar co-op in Greenwich Village was named in his honor.

-Before commencing his terms as president from 1801 to 1809, Thomas Jefferson was the first president to be inaugurated in Washington, D.C.
-A statue of Jefferson was removed from City Hall, but an East Village condominium still bears his name.
+Before commencing his terms as the nation's third president from 1801 to 1809, Thomas Jefferson was the first president to be inaugurated in Washington, D.C., and the reason why the capital was moved from New York City.
+In 2021, a statue of Jefferson was removed from City Hall, but a Brooklyn avenue still bears his name and another of our Founding Fathers.

 Building completed in 2019